 It's a big job to clean all of that up.
 But rather than shoveling dirt, what if you could spread microbes on the ground that would eat the pollution and neutralize it?
-Bioremediation scientists do just that by engineering microbes to take care of some of humans' largest messes.
+Bioremediation scientists do just that by engineering microbes to clean up some of humans' largest messes.

-You might not think noise could be a pollutant (aside from rowdy neighbors when you're trying to study), but it is.
-In this newly emerging field, researchers attempt to understand how noisy environments can impact the organisms living within them.
+You might not think of noise and light as pollutants (unless your neighbors are being rowdy when you're trying to study), but they are.
+In this emerging field, researchers attempt to understand how noisy and bright environments can impact the organisms living within them.

 For example, how does the roar of airports affect nearby wildlife?
 What happens if endangered orcas can't echolocate because of the noises from freighters carrying international cargo?
-How do ambient city noises subtly affect people trying to sleep?
-These are all critical questions those studying noise pollution are trying to answer.
+How do glowing city lights confuse migrating birds?
+These are all critical questions those studying noise and light pollution are trying to answer.

-Scientists who study the ocean are called oceanographers, but one overlooked area is our world's freshwater.
-Those who research freshwater are called limnologists, and they're playing an increasingly bigger role as we work to understand and mitigate our impacts on water ecosystems.
+Scientists who study the ocean are called oceanographers, but what about those who study fresh water?
+These scientists are called limnologists, and they play a big role as we work to understand and mitigate our impacts on rivers, lakes, and wetlands.

-Because freshwater bodies of water are much smaller than the ocean, there's more potential for things to go awry in them.
+Because freshwater bodies of water are much smaller than the ocean, they can be much more sensitive to disruptions.
 For example, if you dump a truck full of fertilizer into the ocean, it won't have much of an impact.
-But if you do the same in a lake, it could cause eutrophication, or the process of algae growing too fast and choking every other living thing out of the water.
+On the other hand, if you do the same in a lake, it could cause eutrophication, algae overgrowth which chokes every other living thing out of the water.

 9. Conservation Biology

-Scientists estimate that between 200 and 2,000 species go extinct each year.
-Extinction is a normal process, but humans have ramped up this rate to abnormally high levels.
-Our ecosystem depends on biodiversity, and to keep our environment healthy, we need to prevent animals from going extinct.
+According to the World Wildlife Fund, between 200 and 2,000 species go extinct each year.
+This process can happen naturally, but humans have ramped up extinction rates to abnormally high levels.
+Our ecosystems depend on biodiversity, and to keep our environment healthy, we need to prevent animals from dying out.

-It's not an easy job, and conservationists often find themselves on the losing end of the battle.
-But that doesn't mean we should stop.
-There's still a lot of opportunity to save endangered species and prevent existing species from becoming endangered in the first place.
+It's not an easy job, and conservationists often find themselves on the losing end of the battle, but that doesn't mean we should stop.
+There's still a lot of opportunity to protect endangered species and understanding more about these species is the first step to saving them.